userclouds/helm-charts/charts/userclouds-on-prem/README.md

 ## Set up AWS Environment and EKS Cluster

-* Create a userclouds namespace in the EKS cluster.
-The software currently expects to be running in the `userclouds` namespace.
-This can be done by running the following command:
+* Create a namespace in the EKS cluster to install the userclouds software into.
+All the resources (secrets) mentioned in the following steps should be created in the namespace that was created in this stepThis can be done by running the following command:

 ```shell
 kubectl create namespace userclouds
 ```

-Note: this limitation will be removed in a future release.

 * Provision an AWS RDS Aurora Postgres instance, it is recommended to use the latest version of Postgres 14 as newer version  (15) currently have incompatibilities with the Userclouds software.
 Once provisioned, create a k8s secret with the postgres password.